Mature Masculine

 The Extremist's fierce independence masks a Blind Follower who once gave himself away completely.

 The Extremist rejects all authority because he fears his own need for guidance.
 His independence is compensation.
 His certainty is armor.
-Underneath the "I don't need teachers" is a man who once followed blindly and got burned.
+Underneath "I don't need teachers" is a man who once followed blindly and got burned.

 The Extremist heals by learning to follow without losing his flame.
 He must see how his independence has been protection from his own need.
 Embracing his inner Blind Follower reveals allegiance that honors tradition.